samy-bouchentouf/LKB/README.md

 Incidents
 ```

-For diagrams, only PNG preview files are counted.
+For diagrams, only PNG visualization files are counted.

 ## Quick Question

+Questions entered from the Home page are automatically transferred to the chat system.

 ```text
 Home